33themes/easy-instagram/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Improve “caption_hashtags” option to remove only hashtags from the end of the caption
+* Add “caption_char_limit” option
+* Fix: Widget title missing
+* Fix: “CURLOPT_FOLLOWLOCATION cannot be activated when in safe_mode or an open_basedir is set”
+* Fix: Image author not showing when the image has no caption
+* Fix: Invalid image time when the image has no caption

 = 1.2.1 =
 * Fix: “Cannot redeclare class InstagramException” for some install configurations.
 * Fix: cURL is unable to get Instagram data over https on some installs.